puppetlabs/puppet-docs/source/pe/3.7/razor_install.markdown

 ###Before You Begin
 Things you should know before you set up provisioning:

 + The default port for Razor is 8150.
-You can change the port by editing `RAZOR_PORT` in `/etc/sysconfig/pe-razor-server`.
+You can change this, as described in the "Install the Razor Server" section below.
 + Razor has been validated on RHEL/CentOS 6.x and 7.x versions.

 >**Hint**: With the `export` command, you can avoid having to repeatedly replace placeholder text.
 The steps for installing assume you have declared a server name and the port to use for Razor with this command: